FREE SHIPPING on purchases over 1,500 CZK 📦

 My girlfriend got her period.
 What should I (not) do?

-Your girlfriend has her period and you suddenly don't know what to do - don't get in the way or be close?
-Give her time to herself or, on the contrary, give her more attention?
-Read about what actually happens in a woman's body during menstruation and how you can support her during this period.
+Your girlfriend has her period and you suddenly don't know what to do – should you stay away or be close?
+Should you give her time to herself or, on the contrary, give her more attention?
+Read on to find out what actually happens in a woman's body during menstruation and how you can support her during this time.

-First of all, you will need some basic information about the menstrual cycle.
-This part alone may answer some of your questions, as it is not just about one week a month.
-The menstrual cycle is a set of hormonal changes that a woman's body goes through over the course of (approximately) one month.
+First of all, some basic information about the menstrual cycle will be helpful.
+This part alone might answer some of your questions, as it's not just about one week a month.
+The menstrual cycle is a set of hormonal changes that a woman's body goes through over (approximately) one month.
 It consists of four phases:

-• Menstrual phase: You'll probably be most familiar with your period.
-It usually lasts 3-7 days, but this can vary from woman to woman and even from month to month.
-During this phase, a woman's uterus begins to shed its lining - this is where menstrual blood comes from.
+• Menstrual phase: This period of menstruation will probably be the most familiar to you.
+It usually lasts 3-7 days, but this can vary for each woman or even from month to month.
+During this phase, the woman's uterus begins to shed its lining – hence menstrual blood.

-• Follicular phase : The follicular phase begins at the same time as menstruation.
-During this phase, a woman's reproductive hormones rise.
-The hormones cause the follicle containing the egg to grow and mature, and the lining of the uterus to thicken in preparation for a fertilized egg.
+• Follicular phase: The follicular phase begins at the same time as menstruation.
+During this phase, female reproductive hormones rise.
+Under the influence of hormones, a follicle with an egg inside grows and matures, and the uterine lining thickens in preparation for a fertilized egg.

-• Ovulation phase : During ovulation, the ovaries release a mature egg; this occurs about midway through the cycle, about 14 days before menstruation.
-Six to seven days before and during ovulation, a woman can become pregnant if she has unprotected sex, as sperm can survive in the female body for several days.
+• Ovulation phase: During ovulation, the ovaries release a mature egg; this happens roughly in the middle of the cycle, about 14 days before menstruation.
+Six to seven days before and during ovulation, a woman can become pregnant through unprotected intercourse, as sperm can survive in the female body for several days.
 However, ovulation does not necessarily occur on the same day of the cycle every month.

-• Luteal phase : Once the egg leaves the ovary at ovulation, it travels through the fallopian tube toward the uterus.
+• Luteal phase: Once the egg leaves the ovary during ovulation, it travels down the fallopian tube towards the uterus.
 If this egg is fertilized by sperm and attaches to the uterine wall, pregnancy begins.
-Otherwise, the egg is reabsorbed, the uterus begins to shed its lining, and the menstrual cycle begins again.
+Otherwise, the egg is reabsorbed, the uterus begins to shed its lining, and the menstrual cycle starts anew.

-This entire process may not always take the same amount of time.
-Some women have regular and clock-like menstrual cycles, but it is normal to have a cycle between 21 and 35 days.
+This whole process doesn't always take the same amount of time.
+Some women have a regular and precise menstrual cycle, but it is normal to have a cycle ranging from 2135 days.

 • Fatigue and insomnia